orisano/wayt/README.md

 # wayt
-wayt is command utilities of wait.
+ wayt is a command utility of a wait.

 ## Installation
 ```bash